lakeplacid/cloudnative/dev_cli.md

 To deploy as a Cloud Foundry application to {{site.data.keyword.Bluemix}}, a `manifest.yml` file must be present in your project's root directory.

 To deploy an application as a container, you must locally install [Kubernetes](https://kubernetes.io/) and [Helm](https://github.com/kubernetes/helm).
 You can use the the [installation instructions](#installation) at the top of this page as your guide.
+Be sure that the Helm client version is not newer than than the Helm server version.
+You can find both of these by running `helm version`.
+We recommend using v2.4.2 for the client version.

-You must also define the location to a Helm chart with the `chart-path` configuration element and have configured the `deploy-target` element to `container`, and the `deploy-image-target` element in the cli-config.yml.
+In the `cli-config.yml`, you can choose to define the location of a Helm chart in the `chart-path` property, set the `deploy-target` element to `container`, and configure the `deploy-image-target` as shown in the example below.
+The `deploy-image-target` element in the `cli-config.yml` is used instead of the `repository` and `tag` elements in the `chart/values.yml` file.
 To deploy to {{site.data.keyword.Bluemix}} specifically, set the configuration element `ibm-cluster` to the name of the Kubernetes cluster you have created in {{site.data.keyword.Bluemix}} as described [here](https://console.bluemix.net/docs/containers/cs_tutorials.html#cs_tutorials).

+For more information on provisioning, configuring, and deploying to a Kubernetes cluster, see the [Deploy a scalable web application on Kubernetes](https://console.bluemix.net/docs/tutorials/scalable-webapp-kubernetes.html#deploy-a-scalable-web-application-on-kubernetes) tutorial.

 ```
     chart-path: "chart/myapplication"